-National Midwifery Week is September 30-October 6, and Frontier Nursing University is celebrating by hosting an exciting virtual event dedicated to nurse-midwifery.
-During the "Answer the Call to Service" virtual event, hear from a special keynote speaker (check back soon for details!) and participate in a FREE continuing education opportunity.
-We hope you’ll join us!
-To learn more about FNU and the programs and degrees offered, visit us at Frontier.edu.
+National Midwifery Week was October 3-9, and Frontier Nursing University celebrated by hosting an exciting virtual event dedicated to nurse-midwifery.
+Click the button below to access the 2021 sessions, including a FREE CE session.
+To learn more about Frontier Nursing University and the degrees and specialties we offer, visit us at Frontier.edu.

-Top 100 Best Online Nursing Programs by U.S. News & World Report
+Top 10 (#5) Best Online Family Nurse Practitioner Master's Programs, U.S. News & World Report

-FNU has a strong tradition of innovation in family nursing education with more than 75 years of experience in graduate nursing and midwifery programs.
+FNU has a strong tradition of innovation in family nursing education with 80 years of experience in graduate nursing and midwifery programs.
 Our mission is to educate nurses to become competent, entrepreneurial, ethical and compassionate nurse-midwives and nurse practitioners who are leaders in the primary care of women and families with an emphasis on underserved and rural populations.
 For more information, please visit Frontier.edu.

 Frontier Nursing University fosters a Culture of Caring built on: Professionalism, Inclusivity, Respect, Positive Communication and Mutual Support.
 When we create a Culture of Caring — as students, alumni, faculty, staff, donors and friends — we enjoy a committed and loyal community where all of us feel valued, confident, empowered and accepted.

 Frontier Nursing University recognizes the need to increase diversity within the nursing and midwifery professions.
 The goal of FNU’s Office of DEI is to ensure students, faculty and staff are provided with an environment that promotes DEI and encourages the success of all community members.
 We encompass an atmosphere built on a culture of caring and solicit the equitable perspectives of students, faculty and staff regardless of race, gender, sexual preference or identity, disability and/or religion.